nvda-es/devguides_translation/original_docs/Contributing.md

 You should use a separate "topic" branch for each issue.
 All code should usually be based on the latest commit in the official master branch at the time you start the work unless the code is entirely dependent on the code for another issue.
-Branches should *never* be based on the "next" branch.

 If you are adding a feature or changing something that will be noticeable to the user, you should update the User Guide accordingly.